 Willow leaves die quickly without water and can represent our weakness and sin when we depart from God and His Word.
-When the willow branches, now wilted at the end of the Sukkot week, are struck on the ground the leaves fall off easily – symbolizing the victory of our salvation in Messiah and the casting off of our sins.
+When the willow branches, now wilted at the end of the Sukkot week, are struck on the ground the leaves fall off easily – symbolizing the casting off of our sins.

 3. To have Ushpizin, or guests, in our sukkah is a blessing.
 A joyful custom in Jerusalem, and certainly in other communities, is to ‘sukkah-hop’ – to arrange a time with friends to visit from sukkah to sukkah.
 It also is customary to ‘invite’ a special biblical guest each night, in particular Abraham, Isaac, Jacob, Joseph, Moses, Aaron and King David and to consider the life of each one and to learn from their example.

 A sukkah in Jerusalem

 1. Blessings said on the first night in the sukkah:

 * Baruch atah Adonai Eloheinu Melech ha’Olam, Asher kidshanu be’mitzvotav ve’tzivanu le’hadlik ner shel Sukkot.